Manage users, groups, and roles with SCIM

 <Note>

-If you are an admin of multiple Enterprise [Multi-tenant Cloud](/platform/hosting/hosting-options/multi_tenant_cloud) organizations, you must configure the organization where SCIM API requests are sent to ensure SCIM API requests sent using your API Key affect the correct organization.
-Click your profile image, then click **User Settings**, then check the setting **Default API organization**.
+If you're an admin of multiple Enterprise [Multi-tenant Cloud](/platform/hosting/hosting-options/multi_tenant_cloud) organizations, configure the organization that receives SCIM API requests so that requests made with your API key affect the correct organization.
+Click your profile image, click **User Settings**, then check the **Default API organization** setting.

-The chosen hosting option determines the value for the `<host-url>` placeholder used in the examples in this page.
+The chosen hosting option determines the value for the `[HOST-URL]` placeholder used in the examples on this page.

-In addition, examples use user IDs such as `abc` and `def`.
-Real requests and responses have hashed values for user IDs.
+Examples use user IDs such as `abc` and `def`.
+Real requests and responses use hashed values for user IDs.

 </Note>